SheydaAshoorian/DjangoRest_Mongo_db/README.md

 # Create the project directory
 mkdir tutorial
-cd tutorial
+cd DjangoRest_Mongo_db

 # Create a virtual environment to isolate our package dependencies locally
 python3 -m venv env
 source env/bin/activate  # On Windows use `env\Scripts\activate`

 # Install Django and Django REST framework into the virtual environment
-pip install django
 pip install djangorestframework
+pip install markdown       # Markdown support for the browsable API. pip install django-filter  # Filtering support

 # Set up a new project with a single application
 django-admin startproject tutorial .  # Note the trailing '.' character